prody/ProDy/doc/tutorials/structure_analysis/index.rst

-.. _REFERENCE:
+.. _structure-analysis:

-.. use "REFERENCE" to refer to this file, i.e. :ref:`REFERENCE`
+.. use "structure-analysis" to refer to this file, i.e. :ref:`structure-analysis`

 *******************************************************************************
-TITLE
+Structure Analysis using ProDy
 *******************************************************************************